Temple

 Long-range holding inside the Arrival Field

-Temple describes what happens when return stops feeling like reconstruction.
+Temple describes what happens when return stops feeling temporary.

-Return becomes simpler not because something is being added — but because less has to be rebuilt.
+Return becomes simpler not because something new is added — but because less has to be rebuilt.

 How Temple Functions